-Classical PianistPianist William Cuthbertson, who was born and brought up in England, has lived in Waldkirch, Baden Wurtenburg, in Germany’s Black Forest, for many years.
+Classical PianistPianist William Cuthbertson, who was born in Sevenoaks England, and has lived in Waldkirch in the German Black Forest for many years.
 He plays an active part in local cultural activities, both as performer and organiser.

-As a child, Cuthbertson won many musical prizes in his home county of Kent as a pupil of Bernard King at Sevenoaks School, with additional lessons with Vivian Langrish.
+As a child, Cuthbertson won many musical prizes in his home county of Kent as a pupil of Bernard King at Sevenoaks School.
+During this time he had additional lessons with Vivian Langrish.

-He studied piano at the Royal Academy of Music in London with Ruth Harte and Gordon Green.
-He then continued his studies at the Akadamia Muzyczna, Krakow, Poland on a Polish Government scholarship, studying with Ludwik Stefanski, and has continued to specialise in playing the works of Chopin.
+He studied piano performance and composition at the Royal Academy of Music in London with Ruth Harte and Gordon Green.
+He then continued his studies at the Akadamia Muzyczna, Krakow, Poland on a Polish Government scholarship, studying with Ludwik Stefanski, and has continued to specialise in playing the works of Frederik Chopin.

 A very significant person in William Cuthbertson’s life was the renowned London-based German pianist, composer and pedagogue, Peter Feuchtwanger.
-William Cuthbertson organised annual international Master Class with Peter Feuchtwanger in Waldkirch, and since his recent death, continues to do so - click here for details.
+From 1999, William Cuthbertson organised an annual International Master Class with Peter Feuchtwanger in Waldkirch.
+Since Feuchtwanger´s death in 2016, the Master Class continues to take place with Cuthbertson - click here for details.

 Cuthbertson is considered a master of improvisation, a skill he developed at Sevenoaks School under the guidance of Brian Townend and from time to time he has accompanied silent films with free improvisation at the local community cinema, Klappe 11.
 His teaching is eclectic, using what approach is most applicable, complimantary and at the same time in harmony with Peter Feuchtwanger‚s brilliant insights.